yasthil/comp-sci-notes/design-patterns/behavioural/mediator.md

 # Mediator
 Defines an object that encapsulates how a set of objects interact.
-* Promotes looe coupling by keeping objects from referring to each other explicity
+* Promotes loose coupling by preventing objects from referring to each other explicity
-* lets you vary their interaction independently
+* Lets you vary their interaction independently

 # When to use the Mediator Pattern?
+- When you notice that reusing an object is difficult because it refers to and communicates with many other objects (strong coupling)